 Updating your door is smart if you notice any of these problems:

-- Hollow doors: These can easily be damaged.
+- Hollow doors that can easily be damaged

-- Weak door frames: These can be forced open, causing a break-and-enter to your house.
+- Weak door frames that can be forced open

-- Locking problems: If your locking system is not secure, or the door itself is not closing, then your upgrade is overdue.
+- Locking problems where the system is not secure or the door is not closing properly

 Why Would You Not Upgrade Your Door

-- Your locks are new and good quality.
+- The locks are new and good quality

-Due to advances in locking systems, reinforced cores, and the overall frame construction, modern doors are more secure and provide more peace of mind than older models.
-Even with the age of a door being a factor, as long as the locking system, door core, and the installation are of high quality, these elements come together to help secure your home.
-Upgrading your door can significantly improve your home’s protection.
+Due to advances in locking systems, reinforced cores, and overall frame construction, modern doors provide more security and peace of mind than older models.
+Even with the age of a door being a factor, as long as the locking system, door core, and installation are of high quality, these elements come together to help secure a home.
+Upgrading a door can significantly improve a property’s protection.

 Conclusion: Make a Smart Security Decision

-Some factors come into play when considering upgrading your door, specifically the condition it’s current state and the security features it possesses.
-Don’t judge the door by its appearance—focus on the core, locking, and the frame.
-Modern doors can secure your family and home, providing peace of mind, making it a worthy investment to serious home security and worth considering.
+Some factors come into play when considering a door upgrade, specifically the door’s current condition and the security features it possesses.
+Focus on the core, locking system, and frame rather than appearance alone.
+Modern doors can secure a family and home while providing genuine peace of mind.